 A non-conforming lot that was built upon prior to the enactment or subsequent amendment of this Ordinance is subject to the following restrictions.
-The structure(s) may be repaired, maintained, or improved, and may be enlarged in conformity with all dimensional requirements of this Ordinance except lot area, lot width, or lot frontage.
+The structure(s) may be repaired, maintained, or improved, and may be enlarged in conformity with all dimensional requirements of this Ordinance except lot area, and lot width.
 If the proposed enlargement of the structure(s) cannot meet the dimensional requirements of this Ordinance a variance may be applied for from the Board of Appeals.